Because my wall just made too much sense without it.

 - Advitha K. favorited Cork Board Wall Art 03 Apr 12:23

-- Smercurial entered Cork Board Wall Art to Dremel Multi-Tool Contest 03 Apr 01:20
+- Smercurial entered her project Cork Board Wall Art to Dremel Multi-Tool Contest 03 Apr 01:20

 4pack cork tiles from Target